 Besides essential cookies, if you agree, we’d like to set optional ones that remember your wishlist for your next visit and that provide analytics for us to improve the site and our advertising.
 A cookie will remember your choice.
 If you change your mind, click on the ‘cookies’ link at the foot of the page.
 Learn more

-Spectacular Western Sicily
+Wonders of Western Sicily

-It’s the sense of discovery and exhilaration that I love most about the new Inntravel walking holiday in western Sicily: the paths are sometimes little-trodden and the scenery is ever-changing – from medieval hill-top town to far-flung islands to a lush nature reserve with enticing coastline for the ending.
-The sea views and idyllic coves are simply spectacular and overall, there is a fascinating atmosphere as you explore, closer to North Africa than the Italian mainland, with Arabic influences throughout.
-It’s both an interest and action-packed holiday, and feels a special treat to stay on the Egadi Island of Marettimo, where the pace of life is extremely relaxing.
-Paul Rickard, Inntravel routefinder
+"It’s the sense of discovery and exhilaration that I love most about the new Inntravel walking holiday in western Sicily: the paths are sometimes little-trodden and the scenery changes constantly – from medieval hill-top town to far-flung islands to a lush nature reserve with an enticing coastline for the ending.
+The almost-constant sea views are spectacular and overall, there is a fascinating atmosphere as you explore, closer to North Africa than the Italian mainland, with Arabic influences throughout.
+It’s both an interest and action-packed holiday, which includes the special treat of a stay on the Egadi Island of Marettimo, where the pace of life is extremely relaxing."